Rights and responsibilities

 Code of conduct

-TasTAFE’s Student Code of Conduct is based around the principles of safety, fairness, respect and legality.
+TasTAFE’s Learner Code of Conduct is based around the principles of safety, fairness, respect and legality.

 You will be informed of the Code of Conduct at the beginning of your course, and you will be expected to comply with the Code of Conduct by fulfilling your responsibilities as a TasTAFE student.